aoliverg/MTUOC-aligner/README.md

 ## 1. Alignment with Hunalign

-The programs MTUOC-aligner-hunalig.py (for the use in command line) and MTUOC-aligner-hunalign_GUI.py (with a Graphical User Interface, that is also provided as a Windows executable, MTUOC-aligner-hunalign_GUI.exe)
+The programs MTUOC-aligner-hunalig.py (for the use in command line) and MTUOC-aligner-hunalign_GUI.py (with a Graphical User Interface, that is also provided as a Windows executable, MTUOC-aligner-hunalign_GUI.exe).

+The compiled versions of hunalign for Linux (hunalign), Windows (hunalign.exe) and Mac (hunalignMAC) are provided. if you're using MAC rename hunalignMAC to hunalign.

 ### 1.1.
 Bilingual dictionaries for alignment with Hunalign